Shaving Your Chest Hair

-Use a shaving gel to work up a lather all over your remaining chest hair to add extra moisture and make it easier to glide a razor through.
+Use a shaving cream to work up a lather all over your remaining chest hair to add extra moisture and make it easier to glide a razor through.
 Using gel means you’re less likely to get razor bumps and more likely to achieve a perfectly smooth finish, allowing you to look and feel 100% confident.

 Step 4: Shaving Your Chest Hair

 Attach a Fusion5 Razor Blade to your Gillette All Purpose Styler and start at one of the outer edges of your chest.
-Pull the skin taut and shave in the same direction that your hair grows in to avoid irritation and ingrown hairs.
+Pull the skin taut and shave against the grain in to avoid irritation and ingrown hairs.

 Work your way in to the centre of your chest, taking extra care around your nipples.
 After every few razor strokes, gently run the back and front sides of your blades under the tap.
 Shake excess water off each time, but make sure you don’t tap your razor on the side of your sink or wipe it on a towel – this risks damaging the intricate design of the blade.
 Discover more about how to care for your razor.

 Rinsing blades regularly is important to stop a build-up of shaving gel, hair and dead skin, which could affect the performance of your blades.